FreddeITsupport98/passtrouhg/README.md

 ## Applying changes

+Internally, the installer is structured as a clear **"plan then apply"** sequence:

+1. Discover devices and validate assumptions.
+2. Let the user choose host vs guest roles.
+3. Confirm the selections and explain consequences.
+4. **Only then** touch `/etc`, systemd units, GRUB, or initramfs.

 After your guest/host GPU and audio choices are made, the script prints a summary:

 - Host GPU BDF